 Forget about scrutinizing graphs and going over quarterly revenue reports to determine whether you’re progressing and your efforts are paying off; animation allows you to take on new challenges and authentically see your success.

 You will have the opportunity to work with constantly growing technology.

-This is true for many professions, but in animation, your ingenuity and imagination are continuously challenged yet supported by technology breakthroughs in a truly fantastic way.
+This is true for many professions, but in animation, your ingenuity, and imagination are continuously challenged yet supported by technological breakthroughs in a truly fantastic way.

 Sure, unless you’re a significant animation buff (and there’s nothing wrong with that), the current edition of Blender or a new Wacom tablet isn’t going to blow your mind, but consider virtual and augmented reality.